oktadev/okta-blog/_source/_posts/2021-11-02-k8s-to-the-cloud-aws.md

 ### Creating an EKS cluster

 So far, you have pushed a docker image to the Elastic Container Registry.
-Let's proceed to create a cluster in EKS that will use the docker image you previously pushed.
+Let's create a cluster in EKS that will use the docker image you previously pushed.

 Use the eksctl CLI tool to create a cluster within EKS. eksctl is a third-party CLI tool written in Go that simplifies the management of EKS clusters by leveraging AWS CloudFormation to manage your cluster and other dependent objects such as VPCs, and subnets.

-When creating a cluster, eksctl requires a very minimal configuration.
+When creating a cluster, `eksctl` requires a very minimal configuration.
 It will attempt to create a cluster using its default values.
-However, you can specify the cluster configurations as command line arguments to the eksctl command, or more conveniently, specify a YAML file containing your cluster configurations.
+However, you can specify the cluster configurations as command line arguments to the `eksctl` command, or more conveniently, specify a YAML file containing your cluster configurations.

-When the `create cluster` command is executed without a configuration file, eksctl will create the following AWS resources, which the cluster depends on:
+When the `create cluster` command is executed without a configuration file, `eksctl` will create the following AWS resources, which the cluster depends on:

-- A VPC having two subnets.
+- A VPC with two subnets.
 One is public, the other is a private subnet across three availability zones within the VPC.
 - A [node group](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html) containing two virtual machines as the worker nodes for the cluster.

-Execute the `create cluster` command below to create a new cluster named okta-k8-cluster within the AWS region specified.
+Execute the `create cluster` command below to create a new cluster named `okta-k8-cluster` within the AWS region specified.
 This can take a considerable amount of time, so wait until the command is executed successfully.

 **Note**: Replace the `AWS_REGION` placeholder with the region attached to your AWS account.
 For this tutorial, we are using the us-east-2 region.